 2.4.11 Focus Not Obscured (Level AA) & 2.4.12 Focus Not Obscured (Enhanced) (Level AAA)

 The purpose of 2.4.11 (and 2.4.12) is to make certain interactive controls, such as a link or button, have a visible and consistent focus state that is not obscured by other content on the page.
 In short, this means you can easily tell which button or link is currently selected, and other content on the page doesn’t get in the way.
+This is primarily designed for users who rely on keyboard focus for usability.

 2.4.13 Focus Appearance (Level AAA)